laravel/docs/billing.md

     $paymentMethods = $user->paymentMethods();

-To retrieve the default payment method, the `defaultPaymentMethod` method may be used;
+To retrieve the default payment method, the `defaultPaymentMethod` method may be used:

     $paymentMethod = $user->defaultPaymentMethod();

+You can also retrieve a specific payment method, owned by the Billable model with the `findPaymentMethod` method:

+    $paymentMethod = $user->findPaymentMethod($paymentMethodId);

 <a name="check-for-a-payment-method"></a>
 ### Determining If A User Has A Payment Method